shoenig/just-files/README.md

 ### Usage

-Set `BIND` environment variable to configure bind address
+Set `BIND` environment variable to configure bind address.

+ - defaults to `127.0.0.1`

 Set `PORT` environment variable to configure bind port

+ - defaults to `8000`

 Arguments are a comma-separated list of `<url-path>:<file-path>` pairs.